 How does it work?

 The ‘T-Shirt of the Month’ project follows the idea of ‘prosumption’, a more sustainable and collective approach to production and consumption. dna merch creates exclusive shirt designs, inspired by events and stories from the Working Class History archive.
-Each shirt is strictly limited edition edition and made from 100 percent organic cotton: it will be available for pre-order for one month only and, afterwards, will be produced in the exact amount that were ordered that particular month!
-So, while you might have to wait a little longer to get your shirt, you’ll appreciate it for its quality and the people from the cooperative who made it possible!
+Each shirt is printed on demand, with no overproduction or waste, and made from 100 percent organic cotton.

 Latest design